littlezaide/haggadah/haggadah.md

 ## Dayenu ##

 Dayenu

 ‏דַּיֵּֽנוּ‎

-The company repeats the refrain "Dayenu" which is equivalent to "It would have satisfied us".
+**The company repeats the refrain "*Dayenu*" which is equivalent to "It would have satisfied us".**

 How manifold are the favors which God has conferred upon us!

-HAD HE brought us out of Egypt, and not divided the sea for us, Dayenu!
+HAD HE brought us out of Egypt, and not divided the sea for us, *Dayenu*!

-HAD HE divided the sea, and not permitted us to cross on dry land, Dayenu!
+HAD HE divided the sea, and not permitted us to cross on dry land, *Dayenu*!

-HAD HE permitted us to cross the sea on dry land, and not sustained us for forty years in the desert, Dayenu!
+HAD HE permitted us to cross the sea on dry land, and not sustained us for forty years in the desert, *Dayenu*!

-HAD HE sustained us for forty years in the desert, and not fed us with manna, Dayenu!
+HAD HE sustained us for forty years in the desert, and not fed us with manna, *Dayenu*!

-HAD HE fed us with manna, and not ordained the Sabbath, Dayenu!
+HAD HE fed us with manna, and not ordained the Sabbath, *Dayenu*!

-HAD HE ordained the Sabbath, and not brought us to Mount Sinai, Dayenu!
+HAD HE ordained the Sabbath, and not brought us to Mount Sinai, *Dayenu*!

-HAD HE brought us to Mount Sinai, and not given us the Torah, Dayenu!
+HAD HE brought us to Mount Sinai, and not given us the Torah, *Dayenu*!

-HAD HE given us the Torah, and not led us into the Land of Israel, Dayenu!
+HAD HE given us the Torah, and not led us into the Land of Israel, *Dayenu*!

-HAD HE led us into the Land of Israel, and not built for us the Temple, Dayenu!
+HAD HE led us into the Land of Israel, and not built for us the Temple, *Dayenu*!

-HAD HE built for us the Temple, and not sent us prophets of truth, Dayenu!
+HAD HE built for us the Temple, and not sent us prophets of truth, *Dayenu*!

-HAD HE sent us prophets of truth, and not made us a holy people, Dayenu!
+HAD HE sent us prophets of truth, and not made us a holy people, *Dayenu*!

 All read in unison: